 Investments in PPE, plexi-barriers, partitions, signage, decals and cleaning supplies have already been made.
 Work has also commenced to enhance ventilation in District schools and to augment custodial staffing.

-41. What is the cost of keeping secondary schools open for 150 minutes of inperson instruction under the 2:3 3:2 model from September 3-December 31, 2020?
+41. What is the cost of keeping secondary schools open for 150 minutes of inperson instruction and for a full day of in-person instruction under the 2:3 3:2 model from September 3-December 31, 2020?